theRoughCode/Road-to-Node/Intro to JS/README.md

 # Intro to JavaScript <img src="https://www.sololearn.com/Icons/Courses/1024.png" width="100px" height="100px">

+## What is JavaScript?
+An object-oriented programming language that is used to make websites interactive.
+It allows you to dynamically update content, control multimedia, produce animations, and much more!
+It interacts with the HTML elements through the DOM (Document Object Model) API and can be accessed through *document* or *window*.
+Check out this [link](https://developer.mozilla.org/en-US/docs/Web/API/document) for some of the document properties!

 ## What You Need to Have
 1. Text Editor (If you already have a preferred Text Editor, ignore the following subpoints)
     - [Atom.io] (https://atom.io/)